JOULE (J) is the unit of energy in SI units

 The inherent energy (E) of a system is useful to know because it can achieve an objective (e. g. heating or lighting or locomotion) when this energy is exchanged by the system with its surrounding (a system can also rearrange the way it partitions energy within itself but we will leave this to MHI 102).
 When the state of Energy of a system changes, the path taken for this change is important to know because it relates to the objective of the intended change.

-A system may changes its energy content because it has interacted with the surroundings.
-There is a process path that defines the exchange process.
-This path, also referred too as process path and represents a change in the thermodynamic property-space during which energy is exchanged by the system with its surroundings.
+A system may changes its energy content when it interacts with the surroundings.
+A process-path that defines the exchange process for energy exchange.
+This path represents a change in the thermodynamic-property(s) variable during which energy is exchanged by the system with its surroundings.
 The exchange of energy occurs by either heat transfer, work (both boundary and non boundary) or by mass transfer.
 Heat and Work are only recognized during the process path.
 They are not thermodynamic properties because we cannot associate them with a state of a system at equilibrium.
-Heat flow based energy transfer occurs because of a difference in temperature.
+Heat flow, on account of energy transfer occurs from a difference in temperature.

-you create entropy (almost always) - and when you do that, the
+you may create new entropy (almost always) - and when you do that, the

 Energy Efficiency (First Law and Second Law Efficiencies)